Conference Video Recordings

 - 3D technologies in public participation and urban green infrastructure planning

-Each session will begin with an international expert as a keynote speaker followed by a panel discussion.
-The last half-day of the conference will be dedicated to young professionals and researchers, who will share their experience and research within the GAtES project.
+Each session began with an international expert as a keynote speaker followed by a panel discussion.
+The last half-day of the conference was dedicated to young professionals and researchers.

-The conference is open to researchers, students, and civil society representatives from the Caucasus region and interested participants from around the world, but registration is required.
-Register here.
+The conference was open to researchers, students, and civil society representatives from the Caucasus region and interested participants from around the world.

 16:00 AMT (14:00 PM CET)

 16:30 AMT (14:30 CET; 8:30 AM US East Coast)

 Keynote 1 (40 minutes + 20min Q&A)

 Speaker: Sara Scherr, EcoAgriculture Partners, Oakton, Virginia, U.S.

 Topic: Integrated Landscape Management and Ecoagriculture: An Inclusive Approach to Sustainable Development

 Questions that would interest an Armenian policy audience: How do we ensure economic growth that is socially inclusive and environmentally caring?
 What policy, legal, and institutional changes are needed?
 What roles for policy-making, civil society, the private sector?
 Are there special technologies or know-how required?
 How can we initiate integrated landscape management and how can it be sustained in the long run?